 If there are, or have been, child protection concerns for the child you are caring for, it is quite possible that:

 - Looked after child (LAC) procedures and meetings

 will be taking place at the same time.

-You will be invited to the LAC reviews and may be invited to the core groups and child protection conference too; either to give your own point of view, or as a supporter to the parent who may well be your relative.
+You will be invited to the LAC reviews.
+You may be invited to the core groups and child protection conference too.
+This might be to give your own point of view, or as a supporter to the parent who may well be your relative.
 You may be asked to wait outside for part of the meeting to respect the confidentiality of the parent or child.